Cybers-paradise/starter_sdl_documentfiles_and_code/README.md

 4. Copy the necessary SDL project files (`wallpaper.jpg`) to the project directory.

+## Important

+Don't forget to change the path to the project folder in the make file to run the project.

 ## Compilation

 Use the provided Makefile to compile the project.
 Run the following command: